fenago/nlp-pytorch/lab_guides/Lab_5.md

 fed through the input layer and come out as sequences of vectors.

 These vector sequences are then fed into our
 **LSTM layer**.
-As explained in detail earlier in this chapter, the LSTM layer learns sequentially from our sequence of embeddings and outputs a single vector output representing the final hidden state of the LSTM layer.
+As explained in detail earlier in this lab, the LSTM layer learns sequentially from our sequence of embeddings and outputs a single vector output representing the final hidden state of the LSTM layer.
 This final hidden state is finally passed